archerja/tags.py/README.md

                     update      [music path to update]
                                 (updates the database)

-                    not320      [music path to search]
-                                (checks database for records below 320 bitrate)

-       Database Searches: (using "like")
+       Database Searches:
-                    artist      "string"
+                    artist      "string" (using "like")
-                    album       "string"
+                    album       "string" (using "like")
-                    title       "string"
+                    title       "string" (using "like")
-                    genre       "string"
+                    genre       "string" (using "like")
+                    below320    "group"

        Database Summaries:
                     summary     all
                     summary     genre
                     summary     bitrate
                     summary     group
+                    summary     artist

 ```